Research Report Digest, Issue 3

 Author: Alicia W. Peters

-Read the complete report Trafficking in Meaning: Law, Victims, and the State (pdf, 273 pages)
+Review the abstract Trafficking in Meaning: Law, Victims, and the State

 The Historically Black College and University Campus Sexual Assault (HBCU-CSA) Study